 Figure 3: Apparent heat of oxygenation, ΔH’, for Atlantic cod red blood cells.
 Values between 5.0 and 12.5°C (blue lines and symbols) and 12.5 and 20.0°C (red lines and symbols) are shown at each reference pH (mean ± SEM, N = 16).
-Note reversal of y axis, with negative values denoting and exothermic reaction at top.
+Note reversal of y axis, with negative values denoting an exothermic reaction at top.
 Differing letters within a temperature interval or at constant pH indicate significantly different ΔH’ values (two-way ANOVA), Ψ indicates values not significantly different from zero (one-sample t-test).